JuliaData/IndexedTables.jl/README.md

 ## Importing data

 Importing data from column-based sources is straightforward.
-For example, csv files can be imported using CSV.jl with the following snippet:
+For example, csv files can be imported with the following snippet:

+    julia> using CSV
-    Table(CSV.read(filename).columns...)
+    julia> table = Table(CSV.read(filename).columns...)

 Of course, this assumes the file already has the "data column" in the rightmost position.